Customer support is about building relationships — not barriers.

 Collaborative efforts and shared resources can often become whirlwinds of activity; the unfortunate but common result of this is constant “stepping on each other’s toes” by accident.
-Unless you’re okay with having situations like the above become the norm, you’ll need a fix Gmail doesn’t offer.
+Unless you’re OK with having situations like the above become the norm, you’ll need a fix that sharing email doesn’t offer.

 Traffic Cop is our personal answer, but regardless of what you use the ability to proactively stop a three-employee pileup is key.
 Here’s an example of how this would be handled:

 When you don’t have to second guess yourself, everyone can confidently reply without hesitation.
 Like bowling with the bumpers up, you don’t need to worry about missing.